Table Of Contents

 Greater Customer Involvement

-According to many agile methods, involving the customer in the software development process is critical to its success.
+According to many agile methods, involving the customer in the software development is critical to its success.
 Shifting left while involving customers in your testing process is advantageous for you.

 -